thunkable/docs-thunkable-com/ios/troubleshooting.md

 * You uploaded an icon that has the same name as an existing asset that you have uploaded
 * Your app icon is not an image file
-* Your app icon is larger than the recommended 120 x 120 px

 ---